semrush/intergalactic/website/docs/data-display/color-palette/color-palette.md

 #### Null and n/a data

-Use `--chart-palette-order-null` token to indicate null or not available data when applicable (for example, in Donut chart).
+Use `--intergalactic-chart-palette-order-null` token to indicate null or not available data when applicable (for example, in Donut chart).

 ::: react-view